Woronora: Woronora Fire Trail

 There is a fire trail between Woronora and Woronora Heights that is closed to all vehicles.
 It is accessible to pedestrians, cyclists and for emergency access.
 It has remained closed due to protests from those who live in Woronora and parts of Woronora Heights concerned that if the fire trail was opened to general transport, it would create an influx of vehicles from Engadine using Woronora as a 'shortcut' to Menai and Sutherland.
 They feel it would congest and change the character of the small suburb.
 In 2006, Frank Sartor, a member for the NSW State Government intervened and zoned the fire trail such that it would not be able to be used for public or general transport.
 Up until this decision, many houses through the area displayed placards protesting against members of the local Sutherland Shire Council that were pushing to have the road opened to public transport, and others that sought to see the road opened to general traffic.

 Features and facilities

 Woronora features an RSL Club, boatshed, rugby league football oval (which is also a cricket ground in summer), caravan park, primary school which opened in 1942, cafe, restaurant (riverside), a fire station, hairdresser, bottle shop, general store and the Sutherland Region Guides Hall, situated by the Woronora River.
 It is also home to the only floating fire station in Australia to provide for residents which do not have road access.

 Prince Edward Park is situated between the Woronora River and Sutherland.
 Along the river, a cleared area was created as a recreational park, with facilities for boating and fishing.
 It is also the location for the Sutherland Region Girl Guides canoeing facility, 1st Woronora River Scout Group and the Woronora Life Saving Club.
 Going towards Sutherland, the park is dense bushland, with some walking trails.

+Similar to the adjoining suburbs of Bonnet Bay (where the streets are named after American Presidents) and Woronora Heights (where most streets are named after birds), Woronora has a notable street naming pattern.
+The majority of streets have river or water related names.

+On the east side of the Woronora River there is a collection of streets named after rivers in the United Kingdom and Ireland.

+On the west side of the Woronora River there is collection of streets which are named after Australian rural towns or waterways derived from Aboriginal language words.
+The Aboriginal language names often include a reference to rivers or water.
+These include Manilla Place, Boomi Place, Yanko Close and Nundah Place.

+Woronora is home to many native fauna and there are frequent sightings of Koalas (in the upper cemetery region).
+During 2020 a seal was seen for many weeks living on the Woronora Fire Brigade Pontoon.
+In December 2024 a Playptus was spotted in Woronora exiting and reentering the river.